HLR/DomiKnowS/developer/KNOWLEDGE.md

     p=90
   )
 ```
-The example states that _for every candidate in the present ML example if a current candidate is classified as `'city'` concept, then not more then three candidates found by following the path from the current candidate to first argument of the `'neighbor'` relation will be positively classified as `'firestationCity'` concept_.
+The above example states that _for every candidate in the present ML example if a current candidate is classified as `'city'` concept, then not more then three candidates found by following the path from the current candidate to first argument of the `'neighbor'` relation will be positively classified as `'firestationCity'` concept_. \pk{I think for every predicate we need to specify the general template/syntax, or even the full grammar.
+For example LogicExp -> atMost(LogiclaExp, integer), etc??}

 Ths logical constrain show usage of another optional logical constrain attribute `p` which specify with the value from 0 to 100 the certainty of validity of the constraint.

-The full list of DomiKnows functions implementing **logical connectives**:
+The full list of DomiKnows functions implementing **logical operations**: \pk{We need to define the full syntactic template for each}
 	- `notL()`,
 	- `andL()`,
 	- `orL()`,